April 27, 2011

 below photos - SpotHero

-as an alternative long before the building at 3115 Broadway was converted to private residential use by 2021
+as an alternative long before the building at 3115 Broadway was converted to private residential

 "The goal of the 1060 Project is simple: to preserve the beauty, charm and historic features of the Wrigley Field fans have cherished for more than a century, while upgrading the overall game day experience.
 The project team brings local and national experience working on historic facilities and respects its responsibility to maintain the unique atmosphere of the park.